ketaniaaa/swiftify/README.md

 I have hosted the site on Netlify for faster deployment  at **https://swiftify.netlify.app/** .
 Netlify uses the commits to my repo to update the deployment live.
 It is ***crucial*** to use the Netlify url rather than GitHub Pages because my API callback uri that I have put on the Spotify Developer Dashboard is https://swiftify.netlify.app/
 If you do not use this link, you will not be able to view any visualizations or the site at all because there will be an INCORRECT_URI alert that will prevent the use of the github site!
 This link allows the OAuth token to be returned :)!
-**This app is in development mode as it is a student project.
-This means only specfic accounts which I have added on the developer dashboard can view the application and Andre and Hanli have been added.
-If this is not enough data to return a chart for marking purposes, please see the [Account Access](#) page.
-This will redirect you to a password protected pdf that contains the username and password to a  dummySpotify account.
-If you are a Wits lecturer, you will be able to access this file**
+This is also why there are so many commits- I have had to use the deployed site to see changes rather than being able to use the live server.